awsdocs/amazon-s3-developer-guide/doc_source/access-policy-language-overview.md

 + [Principal](s3-bucket-user-policy-specifying-principal-intro.md) – The account or user who is allowed access to the actions and resources in the statement\.
 In a bucket policy, the principal is the user, account, service, or other entity that is the recipient of this permission\.
 For more information, see [Principals](s3-bucket-user-policy-specifying-principal-intro.md)\.
 + [Condition](amazon-s3-policy-keys.md) – Conditions for when a policy is in effect\.
 You can use AWS‐wide keys and Amazon S3‐specific keys to specify conditions in an Amazon S3 access policy\.
 For more information, see [Amazon S3 Condition Keys](amazon-s3-policy-keys.md)\.

 The following example bucket policy shows the preceding policy elements\.
-The policy allows Dave, a user in account *Account\-ID*, `s3:GetObject`, `s3:GetBucketLocation`, and `s3:ListBucket` Amazon S3 permissions on the `examplebucket` bucket\.
+The policy allows Dave, a user in account *Account\-ID*, `s3:GetObject`, `s3:GetBucketLocation`, and `s3:ListBucket` Amazon S3 permissions on the `awsexamplebucket1` bucket\.

 ```
 {